 The repair plan is progressing well and on Monday morning (18th November) a helicopter will be on site to move the bulk bags into position upstream in front of damaged section of the weir.

 The helicopter is expected to be there for most of the morning, but this may vary and is also subject to local conditions.
-If the forecast changes significantly the Environment Agency (EA) may have to reschedule the helicopter work.
+If the forecast changes significantly the EA may have to reschedule the helicopter work.

 On Monday there will be a significant presence on site from the EA and their partner contractors to ensure that the public are kept safe and to answer any questions they may have.